xanderdunn/kube-state-rs/README.md

 - We assume a label should be set on a node only if the label is missing.
 If the label is already set, we do not overwrite it
 - We create a `ConfigMap` for each node.
 - If a `ConfigMap` has no labels left in it, it is deleted.
+- A node label key might contain characters `[-._a-zA-Z0-9\/]`, which is a superset of the characters allowed in a ConfigMap key: `[-._a-zA-Z0-9]+`.
+For example, the label key `beta.kubernetes.io/os` is not compatible with storage as a key in a ConfigMap.